 2021-2022 1st & 2nd grade curriculum picks

-One of my favorite things about homeschooling more than one kid is that while I teach one kid (or family style for some things), the others are hearing and soaking new facts in.
+One of my favorite things about homeschooling more than one kid is that while I teach one kid (or family style for some things), the others are hearing and soaking in new ideas.

 Even if they don’t mean to!
 It’s a learning environment to some degree all day.

 Say I’m quizzing math facts with my 1st grader from his math curriculum.
-Well my kindergartener might be listening in while she plays Calico Critters…and if so she IS absorbing something extra.
+My kindergartener might be listening in while she plays Calico Critters…and if so she IS absorbing something extra.

 Or, when I’m working with my kindergartener on telling time to the hour, my 1st grader might be playing Legos looking to see if he knows the right answer.